rule

 Canto 10

-(24) S'rî S'uka said: 'The most eminent sage among the devotees thus respectfully of reverence for Krishna, the leading Yadu, received permission to leave and went away being elated of having seen Him.
-(25) And Govinda, the Supreme Lord who in a fight had killed Kes'î, tended the animals together with the cowherd boys who were so pleased about Him bringing happiness to Vraja.
-(26) One day, when the gopas were grazing the animals, enacted they at the hillside games of hide and seek playing cops and robbers.
-(27) In that game were some the thieves, some were the herds while others of them, o King, to that acted as the unsuspecting sheep.
-(28) A son of the demon Maya named Vyoma ['the sky'], a powerful magician, assumed the disguise of a gopa and engaged in the game as one of the many thieves.
-Thus he led away almost all the ones who acted as the sheep.
-(29) One by one threw the great demon them in a mountaincave of which he blocked the entrance with a boulder so that only four or five remained.
-(30) Finding out what he was doing seized Krishna, the leader of the gopas and shelterer of the saintly, him without mercy just like a lion would seize a wolf.
-(31) The demon resuming his original form that was as big as a mountain by all means wanted to free himself, but held tightly in His grip was he debilitated not capable of doing so.
-(32) Holding him fast with His arms forced Acyuta him to the ground and while the gods in heaven were watching killed He him like he was a sacrificial animal [strangled him thus].
-(33) Breaking through the blocked entrance of the cave freed He the gopas out of their awkward position and returned He, under the praises of the gopas and the gods, to His cowherd village.'
+(24) S'rī S'uka said: 'The most eminent sage among the devotees, thus respectfully having honored Krishna, the leading Yadu, received permission to leave and went away, most delighted about having seen Him.
+(25) Govinda, the Supreme Lord who in a fight had killed Kes'ī, still tended the animals together with the cowherd boys, who were most pleased with the happiness He brought to Vraja.
+(26) One day, when the gopas were grazing the animals on the slopes of the hill, they engaged in the game 'stealing and hiding', playing the roles of thieves and herders.
+(27) Some of them were therein the thieves, some were the shepherds, while a couple of them, oh King, played for the unsuspecting sheep.
+(28) A son of the demon Maya named Vyoma ['the sky'], a powerful magician, disguised himself as a gopa and then, engaging as one of the many thieves, led away almost all the boys who acted as the sheep.
+(29) The great demon threw them one by one in a mountain cave the entrance of which he blocked with a boulder, so that only four or five of them remained.
+(30) Krishna, He who offers shelter to all pious souls, finding out what he was doing, seized the gopa carrier as forcefully as a lion would seize a wolf.
+(31) The demon resumed his original form that was as big as a mountain.
+By all means he tried to free himself, but held tightly in His grip he, being debilitated, failed.
+(32) Controlling him with His arms, Acyuta forced him to the ground and, while the gods in heaven were watching, He killed him like it concerned a sacrificial animal.
+(33) He broke through the blocked entrance of the cave and led the gopas out of their awkward position, whereupon He, praised by the gopas and the gods, returned to His cowherd village.'

 next